 Yes, you’ll need to sear/ par-cook the chicken in a skillet first before it finishes baking in the oven.
 I recommend shallow frying it for 5-6 minutes and then folding it into the chicken broccoli pasta bake before going into the oven.

 - Salad: I prefer a simple salad to pair with this healthy chicken broccoli casserole.
-This includes a leafy green salad like this lemon garlic kale salad or arugula salad!
-Alternatively, creamy cucumber salad, Ukrainian cucumber and tomato salad, or grilled romaine would all pair well.
+This includes a leafy green salad like this lemon garlic kale salad.
+Alternatively, creamy cucumber salad or cucumber and tomato salad would all pair well.

 - Bread: Enjoy with garlic bread, cauliflower breadsticks, or any crusty bread – possibly with a little butter if preferred.

 - Vegetables: You could also enjoy this broccoli cheese pasta bake with additional veggies, like sauteed zucchini or spinach, garlic green beans, or roasted asparagus recipe.

 Making Chicken Broccoli Casserole in Advance